nayanika237/commerce-operations.en/help/tools/quality-patches-tool/          overview.md

 ## When to use [!DNL Quality Patches Tool]

-The Quality Patches Tool (QPT) is recommended when you need to apply a targeted fix to a known issue in Adobe Commerce without modifying core files.
+The [!DNL Quality Patches Tool] (QPT) is recommended when you need to apply a targeted fix to a known issue in Adobe Commerce without modifying core files.

 <details><summary><b>Use the QPT when</b></summary>